Joel Embiid hurt; Ben Simmons hacked; Sixers drop Game 4

 It remains to be seen how big a deal that is.

-The night ended with a spirited post-game press conference by Philadelphia coach Doc Rivers because no matter what happens during a Sixers playoff game the conversation seems to always be about Ben Simmons.
+The night ended with a spirited post-game news conference by Philadelphia coach Doc Rivers because no matter what happens during a Sixers playoff game the conversation seems to always be about Ben Simmons.

-Washington employed the “hack-a-Ben” strategy and beat the Sixers 122-114 at Capital One Arena in Washington D.C.
+Washington employed the “hack-a-Ben” strategy and beat the Sixers 122-114 at Capital One Arena in Washington.
 Philadelphia leads the series 3-1, and no NBA team has ever come back from a 3-0 deficit.
 Game 5 is Wednesday in Philadelphia.

 Rivers had no details on Embiid’s injury after the game.